CiaraC03/DigitalRain/index.md

 	std::uniform_int_distribution<int> charset;
 	std::vector<std::string> screen;

 I set the values for these in my constructors.
 The column distance focused on what distance the columns would be for the rain.
-Each raindrop would be set a new column.
+Each raindrop would set a new column.
 It sets a new integer for each raindrop, making sure it stays in the range of width.
-Like the charcters, the engine creates a ranodm int between the number so that each raindrop appears in different areas of the screen.
+Like the characters, the engine creates a random int between the numbers so that each raindrop appears in different areas of the screen.

 	new_drop.x_pos = column_dist(engine);

-Before adding in chance, my rain drops were ran all over the place so i needed a check.
+Before adding in chance, my rain drops ran all over the place.
+I needed to add code which would prevent creating raindrops constantly.
 I set my chance to be between 0, 10.
 Upon starting up the rain, the chance was set to 5, so that there was a 50% chance of the rain running.
 If I increased or decreased this number it would effect how much rain appeared on the screen.
 I decided to leave it at 5.
 I used AI to help me with this idea.

-As described above, charset is used to charset uses the random number engine to genereate a random integer.
+As described above, charset uses the random number engine to genereate a random integer.
 In my constructors, I chose to return random numbers from 33 to 126 meaning that characters from '!' to '~' would be printed.
 Here I was able to choose what characters I wanted, https://www.geeksforgeeks.org/ascii-table/ .
 Finally, screen focused on clearing the display and making sure the characters were stored properly.
 Without this, the screen wasn't clearning and the rain looked messy.
 In my constructures, I set screen to set a 2D grid to place characters, **screen = std::vector<std::string>(height, std::string(width, ' '));**.
 By placing the width and height in the vector, the current state of the screen is saved.

 This is the raindrop structure I created: